Victorian Railways N class: Design improvements

 N 110, in an official VR photograph c.1936, shows a dramatically altered appearance after being equipped with Modified Front End and booster engine.

 In 1927, class leader N 110 was equipped with a two-cylinder Franklin booster engine which drove the trailing truck axle.
 Based on the success of that device, the VR built all but two of the much larger X class 2-8-2s with booster engines.
 The VR also modified the design of the Delta trailing truck on the second (1930-31 built) batch of N class locomotives to enable easy retrofitting of booster engines.
-Despite that, no further boosters were fitted and, in 1945, the booster from N 110 was removed and fitted to one of the two non-booster-equipped X class locomotives.
+Despite that, no further boosters were fitted and, in December 1944, the booster from N 110 was removed, then shortly thereafter fitted to one of the two non-booster-equipped X class locomotives.

 In 1936, class leader N 110 was again selected to test new features, this time a series of design changes for improved drafting and reduced cylinder back pressure, referred to as "modified front end", which had already been successfully applied to the C class locomotive.
 The performance of N 110 was dramatically improved, and all the original thirty N class locomotives were similarly equipped.
 The most visible change resulting from those enhancements was that their original cast iron funnels were replaced by a less ornate "flowerpot" funnel.
 They also received other improvements during that period, such as the fitting of cross-compound air compressors and smoke deflectors.

 The post-war N class locomotives had a revised boiler design featuring a combustion chamber firebox and thermic syphons.
 The final batch of three Newport-built locomotives had a further evolution of the design, with German "Witte"-style smoke deflectors, and boxpok wheels.

 With industrial action in the late 1940s threatening black coal supplies, the VR began to convert the class to burn fuel oil, commencing with N 460 in September 1951.
 However, only 36 conversions were completed before the program was cancelled in 1956, following the arrival of large numbers of diesel electric locomotives.